marcusoftnet/marcusoftnet.github.io/_posts/2017-10-04-our-obession-with-teams.md

 There's also a term being used more and more from the excellent [Five Dysfunctions of a team](http://www.marcusoft.net/2016/02/5-dysfunctions-of-a-team-exercise.html) book: *your number one team*.
 To my understanding this represent my home team.
 A group of people where I feel safe (physiologically) to share my ups and downs.
 I go to this group for support in hard decisions.
 The team has a united front behind which we support each other.

-This sounds like "home" or "family" in my book.
-A group and place even, where I can be myself.
+This sounds like "home" or "family" to me.
+A group, and place even, where I can be myself.
 This would be the number place for me to sit and gravitate back to, even though I might be involved in other groups.

 ## Other form of cooperation